MOTS-c Peptide: Benefits, Dosage, Side Effects & Stacking Guide

 Stacking MOTS-c

-Related Reading: Wolverine Peptide Stack Complete Guide: BPC-157 + TB-500
+Related: Wolverine Peptide Stack Complete Guide: BPC-157 + TB-500

 Side Effects

-User-reported effects from non-clinical use:
+What people report from non-clinical use:

-• Injection site reactions (pain, redness, bumps)
+• Injection site reactions (pain, redness, small bumps)

 • Increased heart rate or palpitations

-• Insomnia (especially with evening dosing)
+• Insomnia, especially with evening dosing

 • Headache